-None of the four subway stations serving the study area would incur 200 or more peak hour subway, and the Proposed Project is not expected to result in any significant adverse subway or rail impacts.
-For buses, the projected bus trips would be dispersed to the various study area bus routes such that no single route is expected to incur incremental bus trips that would result in significant adverse impacts.
+Based on a detailed assignment of project-generated subway trips, it was determined that none of the four subway stations serving the study area would incur 200 or more peak hour subway trips.
+Therefore, a detailed subway analysis is not warranted and the previously proposed project is not expected to result in any significant adverse subway impacts.
+The incremental railroad trips would also not exceed the CEQR Technical Manual analysis threshold of 200 or more peak hour trips per station and therefore, a detailed railroad analysis is also not warranted and the previously proposed project is not expected to result in any significant adverse rail impacts.
+For buses, the projected bus trips would be dispersed to the various study area bus routes such that no single bus route is expected to incur incremental bus trips that would exceed the CEQR Technical Manual analysis threshold of 50 or more peak hour bus riders on a bus route in a single direction.
+Therefore, a detailed bus line-haul analysis is not warranted and the previously proposed project is not expected to result in any significant adverse.